Looking for the best Michigan gift ideas for every Michigander (or Michigander at heart) on your holiday shopping list?

 It can’t be all wine, all the time, when hitting the wine trails.
 (Boo, hiss.)
 For the obligatory rehydration between stops, the Leelanau Peninsula Vintners Association and Wineries of Old Mission Peninsula teamed up to create green metallic water bottles bearing both peninsulas’ logos.

-Michigan By The Bottle Tasting Room, but it’s also ubiquitous at stops on the Northern Michigan wine trails (including Peninsula Cellars, Black Star Farms, Chateau Chantal, Bowers Harbor Vineyards, Chateau de Leelanau, Silver Leaf and Brys Estate) and available at the M22 store in Traverse City, the Grand Rapids Art Museum and Stephanie’s website.
+Michigan By The Bottle Tasting Room carries these unique pieces, but it’s also ubiquitous at stops on the Northern Michigan wine trails (including Peninsula Cellars, Black Star Farms, Chateau Chantal, Bowers Harbor Vineyards, Chateau de Leelanau, Silver Leaf, and Brys Estate) and available at the M22 store in Traverse City, the Grand Rapids Art Museum and Stephanie’s website.

 Sounds obvious, but most wine fans love to receive wine, period!
 So it doesn’t have to necessarily be something exotic; a trusty bottle of red or white is just as likely to incite appreciation.
 If you know what style of wine your friend or loved one generally enjoys (dry or sweet? red or white? lighter-bodied or full-bodied?), enlist a staffer from your favorite Michigan winery to help you pick out a bottle (or two or 12) that’s likely to appeal to his or her tastes.

-Cortney Casey is co-founder of MichiganByTheBottle.com, a website/online community promoting the entire Michigan wine industry via articles, video features, podcasts and more.
+~ Cortney Casey is co-founder of Michigan By The Bottle, a website/online community promoting the entire Michigan wine industry via articles, video features, podcasts, and more.
 She’s also co-owner of Michigan By The Bottle Tasting Room in Shelby Township, a brick-and-mortar offshoot that serves as an off-site tasting room for six Michigan wineries.
-For more information, visit MichiganByTheBottle.com and MBTBTasting.com.
+For more information, visit MBTBTasting.com.